-I received a mail from MotoArt and couldn’t resist from sharing it with all my loyal readers.
-If the Mile High bed made it to your bedroom then you’ll be more than glad to house the Douglas DC-8 Cowling Reception Desk in your office too.
-Though the word recycle is an understated way to describe this desk, it is actually crafted out of a part of an aircraft.
+I received a mail from MotoArt and couldn’t resist sharing it with all my loyal readers.
+If the Mile High bed made it to your bedroom, then you’ll be more than glad to house the Douglas DC-8 Cowling Reception Desk in your office too.
+Though the word recycles is an understated way to describe this desk, it is actually crafted out of a part of an aircraft.
 This sleek and glossy piece of furniture sports a raised front for more privacy on the desktop.
-It also integrates engine inlets from a CFM56 engine which adds on to the authenticity.
-While the stylish interior of the desk is shaped out of maple ply.
+It also integrates engine inlets from a CFM56 engine, which adds to the authenticity.
+At the same time, the stylish interior of the desk is shaped out of maple ply.
 The black Plexiglass top boots the sturdy quotient of the desk.
-Priced at $11,500, it stands out for the mirror polished finish.
+Priced at $11,500, it stands out for the mirror-polished finish.
 The painted or the satin finish will come for a lesser price tag.
-Roll over to know the history of the DC-8…..
+Rollover to know the history of the DC-8…..

 On August 21st, 1961, in a controlled dive through 41,000 feet, the DC-8 became the first civilian jet to break the sound barrier, at Mach 1.012 or 660 mph.
 The purpose of the flight was to collect data on a new leading-edge design for the wing.

 Allow a part of this record-sound-breaking jet to play the role of an information/reception desk in your office!